Software Engineering: A Modern Approach

 to prevent teams from accepting tasks

 beyond their delivery capacity.
-These locks, which are represented by
+These locks, represented by the WIP

 2.5.1 Determining WIP Limits